oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    ```

-1. Create a secret with the expected url, username, and password for the database and with a name and keys that correspond to the `@@SECRET` macros in the datasource model:
+1. Create a secret with the expected URL, user name, and password for the database and with a name and keys that correspond to the `@@SECRET` macros in the data source model:

    ```
    kubectl -n sample-domain1-ns delete secret \